 In general, we believe that parents should be informed about any concerns regarding their children.
 It is important that we are honest and open in our dealings with them.
-However, concerns of this nature must be referred to the DSL, who will decide on the appropriate Reviewed and approved by Governors: Nov 2022 Revised by EPC: Nov 2022 Next Review: Nov 2023 response.
+However, concerns of this nature must be referred to the DSL, who will decide on the appropriate response.
 In a very few cases, it may not be right to inform parents of our concerns immediately as that action could prejudice any investigation or place the child at further risk.
 In such cases, advice will be sought from the Local Safeguarding Children Board (LSCB).